medge-tools/medge-map-generator/README.md

 The combination of some modules can create non-solvable situations.
 Therefore, before the map is generated the algorithm filters out these cases.
 You only need to take action in case 5.

-1. `Jump -> WallClimbing` To go into WallClimbing the jump distance should be short, but the some jump modules can be to long.
+1. `Jump -> WallClimbing` To go into WallClimbing the jump distance should be short, but some jump modules can be to long.
 To solve this we just ignore the jump.

 2. `Jump -> WallRunning[Left, Right]` Similar to Case 1, where the jump distance should be short.